Qualified But Barred

 Victory for NeW and Part-Time Working Mothers

-The Network of enlightened Women is committed to expanding opportunities for working moms to create a work-life balance that works for their families.
-When we learned that some states require full-time work hours to be admitted to their state bar, we knew this would create barriers for working mothers.
-NeW decided to jump into action and submit comments to the Supreme Court in Tennessee and Ohio to request that the full-time work requirement be removed.
-Read below for more info on the victories in Ohio and Tennessee.
+The Network of enlightened Women is committed to expanding opportunities for working moms so they can create a work-life balance that is best for their families.
+When we learned that some states require full-time work hours for attorneys to be admitted without examination, we identified this as a barrier for working mothers.
+NeW decided to jump into action and submit a request to the Supreme Court of Tennessee and the Supreme Court of Ohio to remove the full-time work requirement.
+Read below for more information on the victories in Ohio and Tennessee.

 Tennessee